Unit VIII. Healing the Soul

 quiet and you can contact other aspects of your beingness.
 [For ideas,

-notes about the places you find that are still out of balance and that need
+make notes about the places you find that are still out of balance and that

-work.
+need work.
 See if there are any connecting themes.
-Then make a plan
+Then make

 In this unit we have looked at the issues around soul loss and why they

-Some suggestions for soul retrieval were offered as well as some new
+suggestions for soul retrieval were offered as well as some new ways to

 References